MP Estate Planning UK

 Register for Self AssessmentBeneficiary (if not usually filing)By 5 October following the tax year

-Seek professional adviceTrustees or beneficiaryWhen assets mix, wording unclear or cross-border issues arise
+Seek professional adviceTrustees or beneficiaryWhen assets mix, deed wording is unclear or cross-border issues arise

 Conclusion

-Confirm the arrangement and the payer’s instruction before you assume who bears the tax.
-First identify the kind of trust and whether receipts pass directly to the named person.
+Confirm the trust arrangement and the payer’s instruction before you assume who bears the tax.
+First identify the type of trust — interest in possession, discretionary, bare or settlor-interested — and whether receipts pass directly to the named beneficiary under a valid mandate.

-Then follow a clear how-to path: check the correct income rates, decide who reports, and keep simple, dated records that match bank statements.
-Good papers prevent questions later.
+Then follow a clear path: check the correct income tax rates, decide who reports, and keep simple, dated records that match bank statements.
+Good records prevent questions later.

-Trustees must remember the £500 threshold and that dividend allowances do not apply to trustee-held receipts.
-Beneficiaries receiving payments should use the right Self Assessment pages and keep evidence to support figures.
+Trustees must remember the £1,000 standard rate band and that dividend allowances do not apply to trustee-held receipts.
+Beneficiaries receiving mandated payments should use the right Self Assessment pages (SA107 where applicable) and keep evidence to support their figures.

 FAQ